Radio City Music Hall: Lobbies and grand foyer

 The entrance to Radio City is at its southwestern corner, where there are adjacent ticket and advance sales lobbies.
 Both lobbies contain terrazzo floors and marble walls.
 The ticket lobby, accessible from Sixth Avenue between 50th and 51st Streets, is the larger of the two lobbies.
 There are four brass ticket booths: one each on the northern and southern walls and two booths in the center.
 Originally, six ticket booths were placed about 22 ft from the main doors, dividing the lobby into corridors measuring 16 ft wide.
 This permitted adequate traffic flow within the lobby while also making it difficult for crowds to congregate.
 Large black pillars support a low, slightly coffered ceiling.
 Circular light fixtures are set into the ceiling of the ticket lobby, within each of the slight indentations.
 The advance sales lobby, accessible from 50th Street just east of Sixth Avenue, contains a single ticket booth on the eastern wall.
 This location allowed the advance-sales booth to be distinguished from the general sales booths while also not blocking traffic flow.

 To the ticket lobby's east and the advance sales lobby's northeast is the elliptical grand foyer, whose four-story-high ceiling and dramatic artwork contrast with the compactness of the lobby.
 The space is about 40 ft deep and extends the width of the auditorium.
 Two long, tubular chandeliers created by Edward F. Caldwell & Co. hang from the ceiling.
 The northern side of the grand foyer contains Ezra Winter's mural.
 A grand staircase, leading up to the first-mezzanine foyer, runs along the northern wall next to Winter's mural.
 Another set of stairs below the grand staircase descends from the northern side of the foyer to the main lounge one level below.
 A smaller staircase to the first-mezzanine lounge runs along the southern wall, connecting to a curved extension of that level's balcony.
 The southern and northern sides of the grand foyer, respectively leading to 50th and 51st Streets, contain shallow vestibules with red marble walls.
 The northern vestibule is used as the exit lobby, while the southern vestibule is an emergency exit.
 The grand foyer's eastern wall contains openings from the first, second, and third mezzanine levels, and the western wall contains 50 ft mirrors within gold frames.
-Eleven doors leading to the Music Hall's auditorium are also located on the grand foyer's eastern side.
-Chambellan commissioned several plaques on the auditorium doors' exteriors, which resemble the vaudeville representations in the lobby and depict the types of performances in the Music Hall.
+Eleven doors leading to Radio City's auditorium are also located on the grand foyer's eastern side.
+Chambellan commissioned several plaques on the auditorium doors' exteriors, which resemble the vaudeville representations in the lobby and depict the types of performances that have taken place at Radio City.

 The foyer connects to four elevators that serve the main lounge level through the third mezzanine level.
 At ground level, a marble lobby for these elevators is to the west of the northern exit vestibule.
 Chambellan also designed the elevator doors with reliefs of musicians in atypical representations.
 The maple circular roundels inside the cabs were designed by Edward Trumbull and represent wine, women, and song.